Run Autonity Oracle Server

 .
 The forex_

-plugin configuration is specified explicitly in the plugins-conf.yml
+plugin configuration is specified explicitly in the oracle_config.yml

-file by addding a config entry for each plugin configured.
+file by adding a config entry for each plugin configured.

 The full set of plugin configuration fields are: